mishtak00/centerfinder/README.md

 ```

 #### Weighted Input
 To run the voting procedure on weighted input, call the -w argument with the -r argument followed by the desired test radius.
-This refers to the *"2.2.2 Weighted Count"* portion of the paper.
 ```
 python cfdriver.py mock_cmassDR9_north_3001.fits -w -r 143
 ```

 #### Density Contrast
 To subtract the expected grid from the galaxy density grid, call the --density_contrast or -c argument like below.
 The default voting procedure won't apply background subtraction unless the user requests it.
-This is the method is used in *"2.2 The Density Field"* portion of the paper.
+This is the method described in *"2.2 The Density Field"* portion of the paper.
 ```
 python cfdriver.py mock_cmassDR9_north_3001.fits -r 143 -c
 ```